20 Things the Poor Do Everyday That the Rich Never Have to Worry About

 8. Put themselves in harm’s way, only to be kicked to the streets afterward.

-How else do you explain 67,000 63,000 homeless veterans?
+How else do you explain67,000 63,000 homeless veterans?

 (Source: US Department of Veterans Affairs, updated to reflect the most recent data)